 While building up the walls I leave 2×1 block openings for windows that I put Spruce Fences into.
 If you want to be able to shoot through them, replace the Fences with Trap Doors so you can open them.

 With the walls going straight up, the towers end up looking pretty blocky.
 On the outside I use Stairs to make an outline at each floor to break up the shape.

 The top I surround with a half wall every other block so it seems secluded, but is open enough to attack from.
-I add some Banners that represent my castle and decorate the inside where I find the space to do so.
+I add some Banners that represent my castle and decorate the inside anywhere I find the space to do so.

 The insides of the towers don’t have much space for any decoration, so I leave them mostly barren.
 The most I do is add a Barrel or Chest for storage.

 The main building of my castle is located between the two large towers and it is a pretty straight forward shape to build.

 I make a difference in height between the front of the castle and the back so that I can make the roof sloped.
 The front is 7 blocks tall and the back is 5 blocks tall.
 There is enough room here for two floors if we use Slabs.